Do you snore every night? Wake suddenly gasping for air?

 If you snore loudly or find yourself waking up repeatedly during the night gasping for air, you may have Obstructive Sleep Apnea (OSA).
 This is a serious medical condition that you should address promptly.

 Many patients with sleep apnea go undiagnosed for many years prior to seeking treatment.
-Leaving sleep apnea untreated can increase patients risk of developing secondary medical complications.
-Early diagnosis and intervention of sleep apnea can be life-saving.
+Leaving sleep apnea untreated can increase a patients risk of developing secondary medical complications.
+Early diagnosis and intervention can be life-saving.

-Sleep Apnea: What You Should Know
+Obstructive Sleep Apnea: What You Should Know

 Long-term, sleep apnea can lead to a full range of secondary health complications.
 Sleep apnea increases a patients risk of having a heart attack, stroke, cardiovascular disease and even sudden death.
 If you show any signs of sleep apnea, it is important to contact your doctor right away.

-Common signs of sleep apnea are:
+Common signs of sleep apnea include:

 - Chronic headaches(especially in the morning)

 - Waking gasping for air

 - Loud snoring